Richard A. Houser

 Richard Houser, Korea general depot

-17th REGT, 2nd Battle area near Chorwon
+17th REGT, 2nd Batt. area near Chorwon

 Side street, downtown of Seoul